Robert Uzgalis

-Robert Charles Uzgalis (September 29, 1940 – March 19, 2012) was an American computer scientist and professor at the University of California, Los Angeles.
-He is known for his work with Thelma Estrin on the computerized display of the EEG, and for his interest in the ALGOL 68 programming language.
+Robert Charles Uzgalis (/juːˈɡælɪs/, September 29, 1940 – March 19, 2012) was an American computer scientist and professor at the University of California, Los Angeles (UCLA).
+He is known for his work with Thelma Estrin on the computerized display of electroencephalography (EEG) and for his interest in the ALGOL 68 programming language.
 He was co-author of the book Grammars for Programming Languages (1977) and later left the United States to consult in Japan and lecture at the University of Hong Kong and the University of Auckland.
 He created the eponymously named BuzHash, and in his retirement, he established the Tigertail Virtual Museum art history project.

 Early life

-Uzgalis was born in Chicago, Illinois, on September 29, 1940.
+Uzgalis was born in Chicago, Illinois, United States, on September 29, 1940.
 His mother was Harriet (née Jones), who was originally from Scotland, and his father was Charles John Uzgalis, an American with Lithuanian heritage.
 At the age of 10, his family moved to Los Angeles, California.
 He was raised in Santa Monica, Palms, and Lawndale, where he graduated from Leuzinger High School and was active with the chess club.